What Is Microlearning and Why It Works: The Science Explained

 Microlearning is an instructional design approach that delivers educational content in small, self-contained units typically ranging from 30 seconds to 7 minutes in duration.
 Each module focuses on a single learning objective, making it easier for learners to absorb, process, and apply specific knowledge or skills.

 The key differentiator from traditional e-learning isn’t merely duration—it’s focus.
 A 5-minute microlearning module isn’t a condensed version of a 30-minute course.
 It’s a reimagined learning object built from the ground up around one specific outcome.
-Want learners to understand how to calculate ROI?
+Need learners to understand how to calculate ROI?
 That’s one module.
 Need them to apply a specific software function?
 That’s another.
 The discipline of single-objective design forces clarity that longer formats often obscure.

 Several characteristics distinguish authentic microlearning from simply shortened content: